ivvycode/apidocs/venues/add-or-update-room-counts.md

 # Add or Update Room Counts

 ## Description
 Add or update the dynamic inventory counts of venue rooms.

-NOTE: The dynamic inventory data is only available to venues that integrate with a distribution channel.
+NOTE: The dynamic data is only available to venues that integrate with a distribution channel.

 ## API URL